 Workplace violence incidents are headline stories and human tragedies, seemingly random and unpreventable.
-But often there are warning signs and proactive steps to be taken to prevent such a horrible event from occurring.
+But there are often warning signs and proactive steps to prevent such a horrible event from occurring.

 This course focuses on awareness level training to enhance your staff’s ability to recognize, de-escalate, and protect themselves from all levels of violence.
 It also emphasizes the use of practical measures to prevent incidents and achieve a safe work environment.
 Hands-on physical examples and skills will be demonstrated and practiced in this course.